LLNL/UnifyFS/docs/library_api.rst

 Batched File I/O
 ****************

-File I/O operations in the client API use a batched request interface similar to POSIX ``lio_listio()``.
+File I/O operations in the library API use a batched request interface similar to POSIX ``lio_listio()``.
 A client application dispatches an array of I/O operation requests, where each request identifies the target file gfid, the operation type (e.g., read, write, or truncate), and associated operation